Who needs a pregnancy test?

 All positive results are given confidentially to the patient.
 The patient then has the right to decide the best time to share this information.
 According to Minnesota law, anyone age 17 and younger can give consent to be tested for pregnancy and to have treatment for pregnancy without consent from their parents.

-Medical staff and a social worker will be available to assist you or your daughter if there is a pregnancy that was not expected.
-If you or your daughter is pregnant, the surgeon and the anesthesiologist will decide if the surgery will proceed as scheduled or postponed to another time.
+Medical staff and a social worker will be available to assist if there is a pregnancy that was not expected.
+If there is a pregnancy, the surgeon and the anesthesiologist will decide if the surgery will proceed as scheduled or postponed to another time.
 The social worker will be available to offer support and help discuss the results.
-The social worker will also provide a list of community resources that you or your daughter can use for further support.
+The social worker will also provide a list of community resources that are available for further support.